-A walk along the West Highland Way is a week of delights, the landscapes and views change daily.
+A walk along the West Highland Way is a route of delights, the landscapes and views change daily.
 Truly a grand walk, the West Highland Way is a great way to discover the vast diversity and appeal of Scotland’s landscapes.

 About The West Highland Way

 The West Highland Way is a 96 mile walk of superb variety with the landscape becoming grander by the day.
 Walk the West Highland Way as part of a guided C-N-Do group and pass through some of the best scenery in the lowlands and highlands of Scotland.

 The walk follows paths, tracks and country roads.
 Average daily distance in a week long trip is about 13 miles, with longest being the 5th day with about 17 miles and the 3rd being the roughest.

 Since 1984, of the many, many hundreds of C-N-Do walkers have successfully walked the West Highland Way the age range has been 12 to 83, so it’s well within the scope of most reasonably fit and healthy folk!

 If you like to explore the countryside when it's quieter, then doing so out of season is the way; that adds to the adventure and also to the challenge.
 Between mid October and Easter you can have the ways and trails pretty much to yourself – they're absolutely great then!
 Contact us on +44(0)1786 445 703 for more details.